Historical & Heritage

 At a distance of 3.5 km from Jodhpur Junction and 6 km from Jodhpur Fort, Umaid Bhawan Palace is a royal palace located on Chittar Hill in Jodhpur City of Rajasthan, India.
 It is one of the world's largest private residences and also one of the popular Jodhpur tourist places.

 Umaid Bhawan Palace is named after Maharaja Umaid Singh, grandfather of the present Maharaja Gaj Singh.
-Maharaja Umaid Singh had laid the foundations of this opulent 347 room edifice on 18th November, 1929.
+Maharaja Umaid Singh had laid the foundations of this opulent 347 room edifice on 18th November 1929.
 However, the construction work started in 1943.
 It took 16 years to complete.
-This sandstone monument is the only 20th century palace which was built for a noble cause.
+This sandstone monument is the only 20th-century palace that was built for a noble cause.
 The purpose was to give employment to the people of Jodhpur during a long period of drought and famine.

 Situated on Chittar Hill, the highest point in Jodhpur, the palace is a blend of Indian and European architectural influences.
-Edwardian architect Henry Vaughan Lanchester and Indian architect Budhmal Rai designed the palatial building. .....
+Edwardian architect Henry Vaughan .....

 Museum & Gallery